prateektater/sample/README.md

 This is a simple vote app written in Django using the instructions given in the Django -> Documentation -> Tutorial

-It includes basic concepts of database, testing and app resuability.
+It includes basic concepts of database, testing and CI/CD using Travis CI and Docker.

 Reference: https://docs.djangoproject.com/en/2.1/intro/tutorial01/